Level Up 2013 Game Demo Contest - Frequently Asked Questions

 Are developers from other countries allowed to enter this contest?
 Are there any other special requirements?

-Yes, this is a worldwide contest so entries from all countries are welcome.
+Yes, see the official rules for a detailed list of eligible countries.
 But make sure that your game demo uses English as the language for the text, visual, and audio elements so that it can be understood and played by our judges and by our community members worldwide.

 If I am a winner in the contest, what are the next steps in entering in to a commercial distribution contract with Valve* on their Steam* online gaming portal?